Wednesday, March 12 2014 2:03 PM EDT2014-03-12 18:03:49 GMT

 Chief Justice Roy Moore has been temporarily suspended with pay and removed as Chief Justice of the Alabama Supreme Court.
 Prayers for mercy could not persuade the commission not to forward the complaint to the Court of the Judiciary.

-* Text of Charges and link to ruling.More >>
+* Listen to EXCLUSIVE interviews. * Text of Charges and link to ruling.More >>

 Roy Moore is taking his batter over religion in government to a national stage.
 Alabama's now-suspended chief justice said today he is offering his Ten Commandments monument to Congress for display in the US Capitol.More >>

 The deadline to remove the Ten Commandments monument from the rotunda of the state's judicial building is drawing near and supporters of Judge Roy Moore are prepared for a long day of prayer and petition.
 Meanwhile, the attorney general weighs in again on the issue.More >>